raspberry pi quake3 installation

 • To reset all options to default

-On Raspberry Pi 4, it’s working pretty well, but on older models it was not the same thing 🙂
+On Raspberry Pi 5, it works pretty well, but on older models it was not the same thing 🙂

 Download Your Essential Linux Commands Guide!